Exempted Developments (Section 5)

 All development of land or property requires planning permission, unless it is classed as exempt.

 Exempted development is development for which planning permission is not required.
-Categories of exempted development are set out in the Planning and Development Regulations 2001 as amended (Link to categories of exempted development in the regulations to be inserted here).
+Categories of exempted development are set out in the Planning and Development Regulations 2001 as amended (Part 2 - Exempted Development Guidelines).
 They usually refer to developments of a minor nature, such as small extensions to houses, garden walls and so on.

-Section 5 declaration
+Section 5 Declaration

 In accordance with Section 5 of the Planning and Development Act 2000 as amended any person may request a Declaration as to whether development is Exempt.

 - A Declaration of Exempted Development - Section 5 should be made in writing(hard copy only) to the Planning Authority, to determine whether a proposal requires permission or is considered exempted development: